travoroguna/pix/README.md

 # Pix

-Small application written in zig used to view image files Currently it only supports the bmp file format.
+Small application written in zig used to view image files.
+Currently only the bmp file format is supported.